 The other night, I found myself with a Terrible, Horrible, No Good, Very Bad sunburn (as the fabled Alexander would put it).
 Now, a burn is painful enough on its own, but — as I learned — it's especially bad at night.
 As I tucked myself into bed, sinking into what suddenly felt like sheets made of sandpaper, my skin screamed.

-Sunburns disrupt sleep in a couple different ways, says Ted Lain, MD, a dermatologist and Chief Medical Officer at Sanova Dermatology.
+Sunburns disrupt sleep in a couple of different ways, says Ted Lain, MD, a dermatologist and Chief Medical Officer at Sanova Dermatology.
 “There is inflammation in the skin that causes the heat, as well as the pain from nerve irritation,” he explains.
 “The skin feels tight and uncomfortable because it has lost its barrier function, or its ability to retain hydration and protect itself from the environment.”

 Even worse, you might feel extra-exhausted after being in the sun.
 That's because the body is sending fluid to your burnt skin's surface, dehydrating you, which can tire you out, says Marisa Garshick, M.D., an assistant clinical professor of dermatology at Cornell-New York Presbyterian Medical Center.
 Plus, your body is working hard at regulating your core temp, draining your energy even more.
 And yet, you're unable to nod off and stay asleep.